spuithori/svelte-ionic-app/README.md

 - Tailwind in separate repo?
 - Bundle optimisation using router bundling?
 - make it an npm package - already in a lib style - https://betterprogramming.pub/creating-a-package-for-svelte-f44fccbc886b, https://blog.logrocket.com/build-your-own-component-library-svelte/
-- test ssr setup
+- test ssr setup - compiling SSR runs ok - but, need to figure out how to serve
 - dark mode selector
-- Create link to source code for other code - https://github.com/ionic-team/ionic-docs/tree/main/docs/api
 - Sveltekit testing - but already know that SSR isn't ok and the integration with the router is something else

 ## Things not being implemented